-Minister Lakhdar Brahimi is a former Algerian diplomat and United Nations envoy.
+Ambassador Lakhdar Brahimi is the former special envoy to Syria for the United Nations and Arab League.
 Following Algeria's independence, he served his country as an ambassador, first to Egypt and then to the United Kingdom.
-As an Arab League special envoy, Brahimi brokered the Taef Agreement in 1989 which ended the civil war in Lebanon.
-Following retirement as the foreign minister of Algeria in 1993, he went on to serve the United Nations, helping with conflict and post-conflict situations and working to improve the performance of United Nations peacekeeping.
-After the events of September 11, 2001, Brahimi led the United Nations mission to Afghanistan, and in 2004 he traveled to Iraq as a special envoy of the secretary general to help form an Interim Government.
-He is a member of The Elders, a collection of world leaders working to address difficult global challenges.
+As an Arab League special envoy, Brahimi brokered the Taef Agreement in 1989, which ended the civil war in Lebanon.
+Following retirement as foreign minister of Algeria in 1993, he went on to serve the U.N. with an emphasis on addressing conflict and post-conflict situations and working to improve the performance of U.N. peacekeeping.
+After the terror attacks of September 11, 2001, Brahimi led the U.N. mission to Afghanistan, and in 2004 traveled to Iraq as a special envoy of the secretary-general to help form an interim government.
+He is a member of The Elders, an eminent group of world leaders working to address difficult global challenges.